bartoval/rhea-http-app/README.md

 ## How install

-Go into the ***frontend, api, data-manager** folder and run the command:
+Go into the **frontend, api, data-manager** folder and run the command:

 `npm install`

 ## How run

-Before running the application we need to create a build of the frontend app and move it into the **api/src** folder (hour http server)
+Before running the application we need to create a build of the frontend app and move it into the **api/src** folder

 To do that go into the **frontend** folder and run the command: